 Recent cases in court

 The lack of a centralised database makes it impossible to have a clear picture of the development of the private antitrust enforcement in Brazil.
 Many of the most prominent cases analysed by CADE in recent years have been taken to courts, though.
-Those cases will likely answer many of the open questions that may be discouraging other plaintiffs to seek antitrust enforcement.
-Below you can find a brief update of these cases and how they can address some of the open questions.
+Those cases are still pending a final decision by the courts, but will likely answer many of the open questions that may be discouraging other plaintiffs from seeking antitrust enforcement.
+Below is a brief discussion of these cases and how they can address some of the open questions.

 In 2009, Whirlpool signed a settlement agreement with CADE to close an investigation in the market of hermetic compressors.
-The case started after one of Embraco’s (Whirlpool Group12) competitors signed a leniency agreement, reporting an alleged cartel with effects in the US, Europe and Brazil.
+The case started after one of Embraco (Whirlpool Group)’s12competitors signed a leniency agreement, reporting an alleged cartel with effects in the US, Europe and Brazil.

-Under the terms of the settlement agreement, Whirlpool agreed to pay 100 million reais to the Brazilian competition authorities, and pleaded guilty by stating that ‘The Embraco Group [Whirlpool] assume, pursuant to article 129-G of CADE’s by-laws, the existence of contact between Embraco officials and competitors officials, with the exchange of commercially sensitive information, such as pricing and price increases, regarding the Brazilian market of hermetic compressors, infringing article 20 of Law No. 8,884/94.’
+Under the terms of the settlement agreement, Whirlpool agreed to pay 100 million reais to the Brazilian competition authorities, and pleaded guilty by stating that ‘[t]he Embraco Group [Whirlpool] assume, pursuant to article 129-G of CADE’s by-laws, the existence of contact between Embraco officials and competitors’ officials, with the exchange of commercially sensitive information, such as pricing and price increases, regarding the Brazilian hermetic compressors market, infringing article 20 of Law No. 8,884/94.

-Electrolux, a direct purchaser of hermetic compressors from Embraco, and Whirlpool’s competitor in the home appliances market, filed a suit for damages based on Whirlpool’s plea of guilty.
+Electrolux, a direct purchaser of hermetic compressors from Embraco, and Whirlpool’s competitor in the home appliances market, filed a suit for damages based on Whirlpool’s guilty plea.
 Essentially, Electrolux claims the recovery of damages without the need to provide further evidence regarding the existence of the infringement.
 According to Electrolux, the only requirement to be proved should be the amount of harm suffered as a result of Whirlpool’s illegal practice.

 On 1 September 2010, CADE convicted several companies for cartels in the market of industrial and medical gases13 and, as a result, suits for damages have arisen.

-On 29 September 2009, before CADE’s final decision, the Association of Hospitals of the State of Minas Gerais (AHMG)14 filed a public civil action claiming recovery of damages arising from the anti-competitive practices perpetuated by the producers of medical gases.
+On 29 September 2009, before CADE’s final decision, the Association of Hospitals of the State of Minas Gerais14filed a public civil action15 claiming recovery of damages arising from the anti-competitive practices perpetuated by the producers of medical gases.
 The court granted a preliminary injunction, in order to prevent the alleged violators from overpricing the medical gases, subject to a daily fine.
 The court also ordered an expert examination in order to quantify the extra price paid by the hospitals due to the illegal practices.
-The suit, which is running before Belo Horizonte lower court, is still pending judgment.
+The suit, which is running before the Belo Horizonte Lower Court, is still pending judgment.

-More recently, on 2 March 2012 (after CADE’s final decision), the Federal Public Prosecutor’s Office filed a public civil action, claiming for the recovery of damages suffered by the Brazilian Unified Health System (SUS).
-This claim is also pending judgment before Campinas federal lower court.
+More recently, on 2 March 2012 (after CADE’s final decision), the Federal Public Prosecutor’s Office filed a public civil action16, claiming for the recovery of damages suffered by the Brazilian Unified Health System.
+This claim is also pending judgment before Campinas Federal Lower Court.

 Both cases are likely to evidence what will be the approach of courts in quantifying damages in collective actions.
 The precedents shall also set the standard for calculating individual damages during the second phase of the procedure, and possibly will demonstrate how strict courts will be in proving the direct and immediate causation between the damage and the illegal practice performed by the violator.